Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: General setup and proof of Theorem

-where $T_{i}$ is the optimal transport map (defined with respect to the cost function $|x-y|^{2}/2)$ pushing forward $\nu$ to $\mu_{i}$ (compare Remark \ref{rem:transport}).
-The bona fide Wasserstein geodesics in $\mathcal{P}_{2,ac}(\R^{d})$ are obtained by taking $\nu=\mu_{0}$ (the study of convexity along such geodesics was introduced by McCann \cite{mcCa}, who called it displacement convexity).

-We will be relying on the following version of Theorem 4.0.4 and Theorem 11.2.1 in \cite{a-g-s}: \begin{thm} Suppose that $G$ is a lsc real-valued functional on $\mathcal{P}_{2}(\R^{d})$ which is $\lambda-$convex along generalized geodesics and satisfies the following coercivity property: there exist constants $\tau_{*},C>0$ and $\mu_{*}\in\mathcal{P}_{2}(\R^{d})$ such that
+where $T_{i}$ is the optimal transport map (defined with respect to the cost function $|x-y|^{2}/2)$ pushing forward $\nu$ to $\mu_{i}$ (compare Remark \ref{rem:transport}). \begin{rem} The bona fide Wasserstein geodesics in $\mathcal{P}_{2,ac}(\R^{d})$ are obtained by taking $\nu=\mu_{0}$ (the study of convexity along such geodesics was introduced by McCann \cite{mcCa}, who called it displacement convexity).
+But as shown in \cite{a-g-s} the point of working with general base measures $\nu$ is that they can be adapted to the discrete variational scheme for constructing EVI-gradient flows by taking $\nu=\mu_{t_{j}}$ at the $j$th time step (compare Section \ref{sub:The-variational-discretization}). \end{rem} We will be relying on the following version of Theorem 4.0.4 and Theorem 11.2.1 in \cite{a-g-s}: \begin{thm} Suppose that $G$ is a lsc real-valued functional on $\mathcal{P}_{2}(\R^{d})$ which is $\lambda-$convex along generalized geodesics and satisfies the following coercivity property: there exist constants $\tau_{*},C>0$ and $\mu_{*}\in\mathcal{P}_{2}(\R^{d})$ such that